lmapii/practical-zephyr/04_practice/readme.md

   }
 ```

 > **Note:** The downside of using C macros is that, well, they're macros.
 Macros are expanded by the preprocessor, and the preprocessor doesn't care about types.
-It therefore also doesn't care if you use `GPIO_DT_SPEC_GET` as initializer for an incompatible type.
+It therefore also doesn't care if you use `GPIO_DT_SPEC_GET` as an initializer for an incompatible type.
 This _typically_ fails during compile time, however, in case the assigned variable or constant doesn't have a compatible type.

 ### Reviewing *phandle-array*s